paritytech/smart-bench/README.md

 ```
 One row per block, showing the % usage of the PoV size and the block weight, as well as the number of extrinsics executed per block.
 Note the Weight % is expected to max out at 75%, since that is the ratio of the total block weight assigned to "normal" i.e. the user submitted/non-operational class of extrinsics.

-#### Wasm contracts
+#### Ink!/Wasm contracts

-Currently the Wasm contracts are the `contracts/*.contract` files, some of which have been compiled from https://github.com/paritytech/ink/tree/master/examples and committed to this repository.
-So in order to modify these they can compiled locally and copied over to the `contracts` dir.
-There are also two locally defined custom contracts in the `contracts` folder: `computation` and `storage` for testing pure computation and storage operations.
+Currently the Wasm contracts are the `contracts/ink/*.contract` files, some of which have been compiled from https://github.com/paritytech/ink/tree/master/examples and committed to this repository.
+So in order to modify these they can compiled locally and copied over to the `contracts/ink` dir.
+There are also two locally defined custom contracts in the `contracts/ink` folder: `computation` and `storage` for testing pure computation and storage operations.

 #### Solidity/EVM contracts